JAntonioRosales/CE888---Data-Science-Project/labs/README.md

-In this folder I'll be uploading each lab's code.
+In this folder I'll be uploading the code from each week's lab.